snugnug/hjem-rum/docs/CONTRIBUTING.md

 Notice that each function has its location aliased with an inherit to its target location.
 Ideally, this location should be where one could find it in the source code.
-For example, rather than using `lib.mkIf`, we use `lib.modules.mkIf`, because mkIf is declared at `lib/modules.nix` within the nixpkgs repo.
+For example, rather than using `lib.mkIf`, we use `lib.modules.mkIf`, because mkIf is declared at `lib/modules.nix` within the Nixpkgs repo.

 Also notice that in this case, `pkgs.formats.toml {}` includes both `generate` and `type`, so the alias name is just `toml`.